Working towards a healthy publishing industry

 After the acquisition, Mads continued as planning director where he contributed to multiple Cannes Lions winning video campaigns, was commended for best digital sales team in the 2012 Campaign Media Awards and carried out extensive public speaking and written work on online media and marketing.
 When not consumed by Bibblio, Mads rock climbs, reads and collects rare trading cards.

 Rich has 20 years experience in interface and graphic design.
 He holds a BSc in interactive media and has worked internationally as the principal UX designer and creative lead for businesses across communications and media.
 Most recently he was the senior strategic designer for AOL's video products across Europe and Asia, where he met co-founder Mads.

-Mike's decade of development experience sets himself and his team in good stead to support the build of the Bibblio platform.
+Mike's considerable development experience sets himself and his team in good stead to support the build of the Bibblio platform.
 His career as a software engineer has taken him from his home of Cape Town to London, where he worked alongside Mads in the transition of goviral to become an AOL brand.
 He was later joined in the video product team by Rich.
 He now coordinates Bibblio's technical expansion.

 Mike is in his element when using the latest technology to create simple, elegant solutions to big problems.
 When not exploring this passion he enjoys the great outdoors of South Africa's Western Cape.